GeorgeNabilPro/Hyper-Calculus/README.md

 # Hyper-Calculus
-It's a wbsite that provides math explainatories and visualizations that aims to get bigger and cover larger range of mathematics.
+It's a wbsite that provides math explanations and visualizations in calculus field, With the main goal of making calculus easier to study and to build a repository for calculus topics that makes it easier to find solutions to calculus problems.
+The project aims to get bigger and cover larger range of mathematics.

 ## Dependencies
  At this moment the project is made mainly using `React.js`